 If by any chance you install malicious themes on your site, it will be open for hackers to attack and conduct various malicious activities.
 They can redirect your traffic to another website, sell them fake products and even extract personal information of your visitors.
 This can seriously impact the rating and SEO of your website and websites hosted on your shared server.
 Google blacklists websites with malicious codes and your web host might even suspend your account if you use a shared server.

 You can scan your themes for malicious codes to improve WordPress Security for your website and your visitors.
-If you have already installed a theme or you are yet to install one, you scan both of them for malicious codes.
+If you have already installed a theme or you are yet to install one, you can both of them for malicious codes.
 This can be either done using plugins or manually.
-In this guide we will be discussing both the methods.
+In this guide, we will be discussing both methods.

 Scan WordPress Themes Malware and Malicious Code